Back to the blog

 What Is a Gambit?

-A gambit is an opening in which a player, usually White, deliberately sacrifices material—most often a pawn—in exchange for a variety of dynamic benefits.
+A gambit is an opening in which a player, most often White, sacrifices material (usually a pawn), for the sake of gaining superior activity.
 These include:

 • Faster development